fdzul/boldenr/README.md

 ### **overview**

-**deneggs** boldenr: a package designed to generate of Dengue Bulletin of Veracruz state and inclued the nest function
+**boldenr**: a package designed to generate of Dengue Bulletin of Veracruz state and inclued the nest function

   - **`action_map()`** definition?.
   - **`entomological_channel()`** definition?.